 Develop a pitch focusing on the benefits of the joint membership model for participating members, chapters, and national.
 Remember, joint membership only has value if members receive different and meaningful benefits from both national and the chapter.

 Demonstrate your suitability as a partner to your chapters.
 Take a hard look at your existing relationship and the challenges that chapters face.
-How else can you support chapters?
-What new resources can you provide?
-This is a good time to demonstrate commitment to your relationship with chapters, not by words, but by actions.

 To implement any change successfully, you must get the participation and support of stakeholders – representatives from the national finance, membership, IT, and other departments involved in dues processing and chapter relations, as well as chapter representatives – both staff and volunteer leaders.
 Include a diverse selection of chapter representatives on your project team: